classroomtechtools/Endpoints/README.md

 Imagine your application needs to write the exact same information to two different spreadsheet documents.
 Let's learn how to do that with batch operations.

-We need to create an `Endpoint` object, instead of directly creating a `Request` object as we did before, which will then be used to build the needed `Request` object.
-First we need to get an endpoint object intended to be used with the target Google APIs:

 ```js
 const endpoint = Endpoints.createGoogEndpoint('sheets', 'v4', 'spreadsheets.values', 'update');
 ```

+Under the hood, this `createGoogEndpoint` uses the [Discovery Services API](https://developers.google.com/discovery) to build the endpoint object.

-This refers to the Sheets `"sheets"` service, version `"v4"`, in the resource `"spreadsheets.values"` and the `"update"` method, which is the target endpoint that Google exposes for updating spreadsheets that we have in mind.
+In this case, we are interacting with the `"sheets"` service, version `"v4"`, in the resource `"spreadsheets.values"` and the `"update"` method, which is the target endpoint that Google exposes for updating spreadsheets that we have in mind.
 We need to create a http `put` request with that endpoint.
 Documentation for this is [here](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values/update).

 Now that we have an endpoint object, by looking through the `Endpoints` namespace, we find that `httpput` method which will allow us to prepare the request object: